-Should one of your participants ask you directly to have WeTravel remove that participant's personal data from our system, please forward the request to us at firstname.lastname@example.org.
-Our support team may reach out to the participant directly to confirm the request.
+Should one of your participants ask you directly to have WeTravel remove that participant's personal data from our system, please send the inquiry by filling out the form HERE, and we will be happy to assist.

 4. Data Incident Notifications.

 In cases where we are a data controller (even if we are both a data processor and a data controller) over data accessed in an unauthorized manner, we will notify the affected participant directly rather than the Organizer of each trip associated with that participant.
 As a reminder, we are a data controller for all Organizers, as well as participants that created a WeTravel account in the course of a ticket purchase.

 When we are solely a processor of data, meaning an individual purchased tickets on WeTravel without creating an account with WeTravel directly, then we will notify Organizers we determine to be most likely in contact with that individual around the time of a data incident involving the unauthorized access of that individual's personal data.

 WeTravel is committed to maintain the highest level of security to protect personal data.
 In this effort, WeTravel has implemented numerous security measures and monitors them on a regular basis.
 WeTravel's information systems are protected by industry standard firewalls, encryption and intrusion detection systems.